bwarren2/objective_impeachment/PITCHME.md

 ---

+### What are the key events?

+ * "Irregular" channels
+ * Pressure for "investigations" to get white house visit
+ * July 10 Meeting
+ * July 25 Call

+---

 ### "Irregular" Diplomatic Channels

 "I encountered an irregular, informal channel of US policy-making with respect to Ukraine, unaccountable to Congress, a channel that included then-Special Envoy Kurt Volker, US Ambassador to the European Union Gordon Sondland, Secretary of Energy Rick Perry, White House Chief of Staff Mick Mulvaney, and, as I subsequently learned, Mr. Giuliani."